ABOUT THE AUTHOR

 5. What to see or where to go in Colombia

-Colombia is the second most biodiverse country in the world.
-From the Caribbean beaches in the north to the tropical rainforest in the south, there is so much to see that you can easily get overwhelmed when trying to plan your travel route.
-This incredible richness isn't just about the stunning landscapes; it's deeply intertwined with the presence of indigenous communities who have stewarded this land for millennia.
-Their profound understanding of nature's delicate balance is evident in their traditions and cultural practices.
-From the Tayrona people who carved intricate cities into the Sierra Nevada mountains to the U'wa people who fiercely protect their sacred headwaters, indigenous communities have played a vital role in shaping Colombia's unique relationship with the environment.
-Recognizing and respecting this rich heritage is crucial for a truly immersive Colombian experience.
-When people think about Colombia they think about natural richness and they are not wrong, we have 6 different geographical regions and all of them are worth visiting and exploring with ease, to discover and understand the incredible secrets of every main region in Colombia.
-The Tourism Office recently published a YouTube series of Colombia's 6 geographical and tourist regions.
-Start watching it right now!
+This amazing biodiversity isn't just about the stunning landscapes.
+It's also about the indigenous communities who have lived here for millennia and cared for this land.
+You can see their deep understanding of nature's delicate balance in their traditions and cultural practices.
+From the Tayrona people who built amazing cities into the Sierra Nevada mountains to the U'wa people who are very protective of their sacred headwaters, indigenous communities have played a big part in how Colombia relates to the environment.
+It's important to recognize and respect this rich heritage to get the most out of your Colombian experience.
+When people think about Colombia, they think about natural richness, and they're not wrong.
+We have six different geographical regions, and they're all worth visiting and exploring with ease to discover and understand the incredible secrets of every main region in Colombia.
+The Tourism Office recently published a YouTube series about Colombia's six geographical and tourist regions.
+Check it out!

 Depending on how much time you will be spending in Colombia, you should select a few places that you definitely want to visit.
 You can then connect them by adding stops in between.
 Get some inspiration for places and activities that belong to every authentic Colombian experience in our “Ultimate Bucket list for Colombia”.

-Also worth mentioning: Colombia's travel regions are so rich that delving deeper into each one reveals you don't necessarily need to travel from north to south to experience the country's soul.
-Every major region holds its own magic.
-You can discover coffee plantations outside the big cities like Bogota, Cali, or Medellín without venturing to the Coffee Triangle in Armenia or Pereira or explore specialty coffee areas like Minca, the Sierra Nevada or the Department of Huila, renowned for producing the best quality coffee nationwide in the recent years.
-Another example is the Cocora Valley, while this is the most touristic place to witness our National Tree, the Wax Palms, there are many other places you can go and walk under these giantes that amazed the explorer Alexander von Humbolt in 1801, like Tochecito, Sasaima, Sevilla, La Unión, Salamina, La Maria and more, diminishing the volume and impact of tourism in local communities and the environment by visiting places off the beaten path.
-This allows you to spend more time in each destination, exploring it in greater depth, by doing so, you'll not only discover hidden gems often overlooked by tourists and even many locals but also experience Colombian life in the most local and authentic way possible.
+Also worth mentioning: Colombia's got so many different travel regions that you don't necessarily have to travel from north to south to get a feel for the country.
+Each major region has its own unique charm.
+You can find coffee plantations outside the big cities like Bogotá, Cali, or Medellín without going to the Coffee Triangle in Armenia or Pereira.
+You can also explore specialty coffee areas like Minca, the Sierra Nevada, or the Department of Huila, which is known for producing the best quality coffee in the country.
+Another example is the Cocora Valley.
+It's the most popular place to see our national tree, the wax palm.
+But there are many other places you can go and walk under these giants that amazed the explorer Alexander von Humboldt in 1801.
+Places like Tochecito, Sasaima, Sevilla, La Unión, Salamina, La Maria, and more.
+You can reduce the impact of tourism on local communities and the environment by visiting places off the beaten path.
+This lets you spend more time in each place, exploring it more deeply.
+You'll not only find hidden gems that tourists and even many locals often miss but also experience Colombian life in the most local and authentic way possible.
+However, Colombia has so many unique sites that you'll need to travel between cities to visit Los Nevados National Park and hike in Tayrona National Park on the same trip.
+This inter-city travel is a great way to experience different landscapes, people, and cultures.
+But you know, you can't visit the whole country at once, so you'll just have to leave something for later!

 6. Pack for all climates